 - (a) Circular Letter No. 6 (2004) provides for an expedited approval procedure based on an appropriate certification of compliance signed by an officer of the insurer in the format provided by Circular Letter No. 6 (2004).
 Certifications that have altered or otherwise modified the language of the certification will not be accepted. - (b) The original signed certification must be provided.
 The form number of each form and the memorandum of variable material for each form must be listed in the body of the certification, rather than in an attached list.
-For a certification pertaining to a large number of forms, the list may begin in the body of the certification and continue in list form on the second page. - (c) The submission letters for paper submissions and the Filing Description for submissions made via the State Electronic Rate and Forms Filing system (SERFF) must comply with applicable circular letter and Outline guidance. - (d) Substitution filings/follow-up correspondence with post-approval form changes requested prior to initial issuance of forms will not be permitted for Circular Letter No. 6 (2004) filings.
+For a certification pertaining to a large number of forms, the list may begin in the body of the certification and continue in list form on the second page. - (c) The SERFF Filing Description must comply with applicable circular letter and Outline guidance. - (d) Substitution filings/follow-up correspondence with post-approval form changes requested prior to initial issuance of forms will not be permitted for Circular Letter No. 6 (2004) filings.